vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 #### Hypothetical User Scenario

 > **Alice**, a Security Engineer, is onboarding a new payments platform.
 She uploads the system's DFDs and architecture, connects the GitHub repo, and sets data sensitivity.
-Threat Shield instantly generates a threat model showing 23 **STRIDE** threats, highlighting 7 unresolved high-risk issues and 2 failed PCI **compliance** controls.
+ThreatShield instantly generates a threat model showing 23 **STRIDE** threats, highlighting 7 unresolved high-risk issues and 2 failed PCI **compliance** controls.
 Using the **DREAD** heatmap and attack tree, Alice quickly triages which risks to escalate to DevOps for urgent fixes, and exports a report to satisfy the next audit.